What I Teach desktop fallback image.jpg

 Entrepreneurship for Musicians

-I bootstrapped a music education company from a one-person operation to a platform active in 46 countries, with 25 team members and 145+ contributors — without venture capital or a traditional path.
+I bootstrapped a music education company from a one-person operation to a platform active in 90+ countries with 2,821 educator users, with 25 team members and 150+ volunteer contributors — without venture capital or a traditional path.
 I’ve since completed the Executive Development Program at the University of Washington Foster School of Business and earned a Financial Accounting Certificate from Harvard Business School Online.
 In these sessions, I help musicians and music educators think strategically about building sustainable careers and businesses around their skills, whether that means launching a teaching studio, creating digital products, or scaling a music-related venture.

 Building a Music Program from Scratch